 Segment One: Messages that promote your conference by highlighting the exciting keynote.
 This campaign will be sent to those who meet this criteria (list generated from automated processes, never manual):

 - all respondents to your survey who placed keynote speaker in the top three

 - who also read the post about your just announced keynoter

 - and also downloaded the ebook about the keynoter.

 This triggers an automated email two days after the ebook download with an offer customized to this segment.
 Register by tomorrow at noon, to receive a signed copy of Dan Pink’s To Sell is Human.
 Hurry before they’re gone.

-Does your most relied upon technology integrate – at no additional cost to you - with other commonly needed technologies?
-If not, then it might be time to look around to ensure that you’re investing in the best solution for your organization’s needs.
+Does your most relied upon technology integrate – at no additional cost to you – with your other most-used technologies?
+If not, then it might be time to look around to ensure that you’re investing in the best solutions for your organization’s needs.